January 20, 2026

 Yes, some people quit smoking this way, so it’s not impossible.
 But “our first recommendation is not cold turkey,” Tindle said.
 Studies have found that people are two to three times more likely to be smoke-free a year after their quit date with a combination of counseling and medications, compared with those who don’t use those tools.

-Many people find that the easiest (or perhaps the least difficult) way to quit is weaning off cigarettes while using nicotine replacement medications and some kind of counseling or support group.
+Many people find that the easiest (or perhaps the least difficult) way to quit is weaning off cigarettes while using some kind of counseling or support group, plus nicotine replacement medications.

-More and more research shows that the patch, gum and lozenges can be used safely while you are still smoking (but are cutting back).
-However, going this route should be done with the help of your doctor or health care provider.
+Research shows that the patch, gum or lozenges can also be used safely while you are cutting down to quit, but this is best done with the help of your doctor or another health care provider familiar with treating smoking.

 The importance of lung screening